GreenhouseCI/blog.greenhouseci.com/android-turorial/android-tutorial.md

 password protected.
 If we discover that the key is indeed protected, we kindly ask you to write the passphrase to the input field that appears under the SSH key field.

-You might expect that as we have emphasized `SSH` so much, the `http(s)://` URLs won't do the trick any more.
+You might expect that as we have emphasized `SSH` so much, the `http(s)://` URLs ##  "won't do the trick any more" -> this is written assuming the reader bothers to read every previous won't do the trick any more.
 And that's true.
+With SSH key auth you have to use ## section, even though those sections will not be relevant for them (I probably won't read about public/basic auth if I use SSH keys).
-With SSH key auth you have to use `ssh://` prefixed URL and none other than you can provide it.
+`ssh://` prefixed URL and none other than you can provide it.

 In general the given URL should be something of the form